cb285/python_image/README.md

 'from python_image import *` or `import python_image`

 # Numpy inheritance
-python_image Img type inherits from numpy's ndarray, which allows for compatability with a large number of complex functions provided by numpy. more information can be found [here.](https://docs.scipy.org/doc/numpy/reference/generated/numpy.ndarray.html)
+python_image's Img type inherits from numpy's ndarray, which allows for compatability with a large number of complex functions provided by numpy. more information can be found [here.](https://docs.scipy.org/doc/numpy/reference/generated/numpy.ndarray.html)

 if for some reason you need to convert between an Img type and ndarray, use the view function.
-Img to ndarray: `img.view(np.ndarray)` ndarray to Img: `img.view(Img)`
+Img to ndarray: `img.view(np.ndarray)`

+ndarray to Img: `img.view(Img)`

 # Image File Reading
 `imread(filename)`

-parameters:
+Parameters:
 	- filename: string

 	  	    name of image file to read

-returns:
+Returns:
 	- image created by reading file

 Example: `img = imread("strawberries.png")`